xandewe/Nex-Digital-Teste/README.md

 When running the project it will use the CREATE IF NOT EXISTS command and will create the model in the DB automatically

+## CORS
+API enabled to run only on localhost on port 3000

 ## TECH

 - Node